stellar/stellar-cli/docs/soroban-cli-full-docs.md

 Restore an evicted value for a contract-data legder entry.

-If no keys are specificed the contract itself is restored.
+If no keys are specified the contract itself is restored.

 **Usage:** `soroban contract restore [OPTIONS]`